-Garden of the Gods
+Garden of the Gods In Colorado Springs

-The timeless beauty of mountainous landscapes paired with striking arrangements of monstrous red rocks makes for a photographers dream.
-A scenic motor trail paired with a paved walking trail throughout the park makes for a family with a toddlers dream!
+The timeless beauty of mountainous landscapes paired with striking arrangements of massive red rocks makes for a photographer’s dream.
+A scenic motor trail paired with a paved walking path throughout the park makes for a family with a little one in tow.

 Your adventure should begin at the visitor/ nature center.
-The interactive exhibits are enthralling to the littlest explorers and their collection of taxidermy animals could rival a small zoo.
+The interactive exhibits are enthralling to the littlest explorers, and their collection of taxidermy animals could rival a small zoo.
 Rangers are readily available to distribute up to date information on park trails, accessibility, and happenings.

 The motor trail loops through the entire park with many pull-offs and areas to park.
 Honestly, there isn’t that much parking to meet the demand of visitors.
 Instead of getting frustrated remember that parkland would have to be destroyed to make more parking, which would take away from the beauty of the park.

 The other options are to follow the motor trail in the continuous loop and hit your desired area later on.
 We had to take this option because our little one finally fell asleep after fighting a nap all morning.
 It was nice to see the whole park, develop a game plan and capture a few jaw-dropping photos before she awoke.